 Aboard the state-of-the-art National Geographic Orion, cruise between five Pacific Island groups.

 Glide in Zodiacs through the narrow pass at Aitutaki, and swim in the island’s dazzling inner lagoon.

 Marvel at elaborately decorated cathedrals in tiny Wallis and Futuna, a difficult-to-reach autonomous French territory.

-See firsthand how the village of Waitabu created Fiji’s healthiest marine parks as you snorkel or dive the healthy house reef.
+Enjoy a special Fijian welcome at the village of Waitabu, and then see firsthand how locals created the country’s healthiest marine parks as you snorkel and dive the bordering reef.

 Day 1 — Depart U.S.

 Depart the U.S. on an overnight flight to Tahiti.

 Arrive in Papeete, Tahiti, early this morning, check in to dayrooms, and take a brief tour of Tahiti before embarking National Geographic Orion.
 (L,D)